mvaibhav5874/Cloud_Storage_Setup/README.md

       - this will make the object or the bucket public accessble
       - click the checkbox of warning
     <img src="block_access.png" height="400" wdith="600" >
+  - You can turn on the bucket versioning for the versions of your files (optional)
+  - Create the bucket with these settings
+  - access the bucket
+  - Get into the propeertys tab and scroll down and click on the host static website
+  - 1. click on the enable